adamcytech/C_project_2023-2024/README.md

 -automate.txt: an example of the automaton used for the 'import an FSA (Finite State Automaton) from a file' part.
 Our automata and this file are structured as follows:

-    number of states?
+    number of states? (the states are represented by numbers)

-    number of symbols?
+    number of symbols? (the symbols are represented by numbers)

     what is the initial state? (the initial state is always 0)

     how many final states are there?

-    What are the final states?(of the form a b c ..., where a,b,c are final states)
+    What are the final states? (of the form a b c ..., where a,b,c are final states)

     How many transitions are there?

-    What's the first transition (of the form x y z, where x is the initial state, y the transition and z the final state)?
+    What's the first transition? (of the form x y z, where x is the initial state, y the transition and z the final state)?

     What's the ith transition?